Randhum/MusicPlayer/README.md

 #### How playlist sync behaves with external `mocp` changes

-When you edit the playlist directly in MOC (e.g. via the `mocp` ncurses UI or CLI):
+The app provides **bidirectional synchronization** between the GTK interface and MOC:

+**App → MOC (Your changes in the GTK app):**
+- All playlist modifications (add, remove, reorder tracks) automatically sync to MOC
+- Playback controls (play, pause, stop, next, previous) are sent to MOC
+- Volume changes sync to MOC
+- Shuffle state syncs to MOC

+**MOC → App (External changes via `mocp` CLI or UI):**
-- The app **watches `~/.moc/playlist.m3u`** and reloads it when the file timestamp changes.
+- The app **watches `~/.moc/playlist.m3u`** and reloads it when the file timestamp changes
-- Additionally, whenever MOC reports that the **current track changed**, the app reloads the full playlist from `~/.moc/playlist.m3u` and updates the selection to follow the current MOC track.
+- Whenever MOC reports that the **current track changed**, the app automatically reloads the full playlist from `~/.moc/playlist.m3u` and updates the selection to follow the current MOC track
+- If MOC starts playing a different track than expected, the app detects this and reloads the playlist to sync

 **Important limitation:** MOC keeps its playlist in memory and only saves to `~/.moc/playlist.m3u` at certain times (e.g., when MOC exits, or when you press `S` in the MOC UI to save).
 This means:

 - If you modify the playlist in MOC's UI **without changing tracks or saving**, the app will still show the old playlist until you either:
-  - Skip to another track in MOC (triggers automatic reload).
+  - Skip to another track in MOC (triggers automatic reload on every track change)
-  - Press `S` in MOC's ncurses UI to save the playlist.
+  - Press `S` in MOC's ncurses UI to save the playlist
-  - Click the **Refresh** button (🔄) in this app's playlist panel.
+  - Click the **Refresh** button (🔄) in this app's playlist panel

-This means:
+**Sync behavior:**
 - **Changes are reflected** when:
-  - You skip to another track in MOC (automatic reload on every track change).
+  - You skip to another track in MOC (automatic reload on every track change)
-  - MOC saves its playlist (press `S` in MOC, or when MOC exits).
+  - MOC saves its playlist (press `S` in MOC, or when MOC exits)
-  - You click the **Refresh** button in the playlist panel.
+  - You click the **Refresh** button in the playlist panel
+  - You make changes in the GTK app (immediately synced to MOC)
-- There may be a **small delay (up to ~0.5s)** because status and playlist are polled periodically.
+- There may be a **small delay (up to ~0.5s)** because status and playlist are polled periodically
-- If `~/.moc/playlist.m3u` is moved or disabled, the GTK playlist will no longer auto-sync until it becomes available again.
+- If `~/.moc/playlist.m3u` is moved or disabled, the GTK playlist will no longer auto-sync until it becomes available again
+- The app automatically detects when MOC is playing independently and syncs accordingly

 ---